PingFederate Server

 Provisioning for SPs

 User provisioning is an important aspect of identity federation.
-When organizations enable SSO for their users, they must ensure that some form of account synchronization is in place.
+When organizations enable for their users, they must ensure that some form of account synchronization is in place.
 Automated user provisioning features within PingFederate free administrators from having to devise a manual strategy for this.

 Inbound provisioning

-include::partial$pf_rc_sciminboundprovisioning_intro.adoc[tags=pf_p_scimInboundProvisioning_intro]In effect, inbound provisioning provides an organization with a dedicated SCIM service provider, which routes user-managment requests to an organization’s centralized user store.
-The requests usually originate from trusted applications within an organization, such as a human-resources on-boarding software as a service (SaaS) product, or from trusted partner identity providers (IdPs).
+In effect, inbound provisioning provides an organization with a dedicated SCIM service provider, which routes user-managment requests to an organization’s centralized user store.
+The requests usually originate from trusted applications within an organization, such as a human-resources onboarding software as a service (SaaS) product, or from a trusted partner .

 Just-in-time provisioning

-At an SP site, PingFederate creates and updates local user accounts in an external LDAP directory or Microsoft SQL Server as part of SSO processing, called Just-in-time (JIT) provisioning or, formerly, Express Provisioning.
+At an SP site, PingFederate creates and updates local user accounts in an external LDAP directory or Microsoft SQL Server as part of SSO processing, called just-in-time (JIT) provisioning or, formerly, express provisioning.
 When provisioning requires local accounts, this feature allows SPs to maintain accounts for users who authenticate through IdP partners without having to provision accounts manually.

 When configured, the PingFederate SP server writes user information to the local user store using attributes from the incoming SAML assertion.
-For SAML 2.0 partner connections, supplement assertion attributes with user attributes returned from an Attribute Query.
+For SAML 2.0 partner connections, supplement assertion attributes with user attributes returned from an attribute query.

 PingFederate also updates existing user accounts based on assertions.
 Using this option, PingFederate adds or overwrites attributes for a local user account each time PingFederate processes SSO for a user.